RobertSmithers/ScavengerHunt-CTFd/README.md

 [![MajorLeagueCyber Discourse](https://img.shields.io/discourse/status?server=https%3A%2F%2Fcommunity.majorleaguecyber.org%2F)](https://community.majorleaguecyber.org/)
 [![Documentation Status](https://api.netlify.com/api/v1/badges/6d10883a-77bb-45c1-a003-22ce1284190e/deploy-status)](https://docs.ctfd.io)

+## What is ScavengerHunt-CTFd?

+ScavengerHunt-CTFd is a CTFd-based online Scavenger Hunt platform.
+Using a custom photo-verification plugin, you are able to create real-life scavenger hunts based on items in your environment.
+To award teams points, admins can provide verification and allow the system to award points.
+This is preferred to a custom webapp solution since we can take advantage of the existing submission timestamp functionality for all participants.

 ## What is CTFd?

 CTFd is a Capture The Flag framework focusing on ease of use and customizability.
 It comes with everything you need to run a CTF and it's easy to customize with plugins and themes.